 Winter is upon us, which means it’s time to dry the herbs in your herb garden.
 A quick way to do that, without a dehydrator, is to use your microwave.
 You’ll want to place the herbs on a napkin and microwave them on high for 60 to 90 seconds.
 I do this 30 seconds at a time, to avoid burning them.
 This method seems to work better on thicker leaved herbs like sage, mint, and rosemary.
 As you can see in the picture, basil did not fare as well.
 The edge of the leaves burned, while the center remained limp.

-15. A Wooden Spoon Can Prevent Liquid From Boiling Over
+15. Using A Wooden Spoon to Prevent Liquid From Boiling Over

 Did you know that if you place a wooden spoon over a pot of boiling liquid, it will prevent the liquid from boiling over?
 Don’t believe me, try it!
 This tip comes in handy if you have to walk away for a few minutes.
 However, if you leave the spoon on there too long, there’s a good chance it will be damaged by the steam.

-If you enjoyed these kitchen hacks and shortcuts, be sure to leave me a comment, so that I can post additional kitchen hacks in the future.
+If you enjoyed these kitchen hacks and shortcuts, and want to see more in the future, be sure to leave me a comment.
+You can also use the contact page to get ahold of me.
 Additionally, if you want to share your favorite kitchen hacks, please comment below the post.

 You may also enjoy the following Post: Natural Egg Dyed Easter Eggs!